 Lake Wales Wills & Trusts Lawyers

-Honest and Caring Estate Attorneys Serving Central Florida
+Trusts and Estates Attorneys Serving Central Florida

 Wills and trusts are two of the most important legal documents you can draft for your estate.
 Without a valid will, a person who passes away is considered to have died “intestate.”
 This means that the deceased person’s assets will be distributed by the state through probate, a court supervised process.
 The decedent’s wishes regarding their property will not be known to the court.